North American Review

 The North American Review (NAR) was the first literary magazine in the United States.
-It was founded in Boston in 1815 by journalist Nathan Hale and others.
+It was founded in Boston in 1815 by the poet William Tudor with the assistance of journalist Nathan Hale and others.
 It was published continuously until 1940, after which it was inactive until revived at Cornell College in Iowa under Robert Dana in 1964.
 Since 1968, the University of Northern Iowa in Cedar Falls has been home to the publication.
 Nineteenth-century archives are freely available via Cornell University's Making of America.

 History

 NARs first editor, William Tudor, and other founders had been members of Boston's Anthology Club, and launched North American Review to foster a genuine American culture.
 In its first few years NAR published poetry, fiction, and miscellaneous essays on a bimonthly schedule, but in 1820, it became a quarterly, with more focused contents intent on improving society and on elevating culture.
 NAR promoted the improvement of public education and administration, with reforms in secondary schools, sound professional training of doctors and lawyers, rehabilitation of prisoners at the state penitentiary, and government by educated experts.

 NARs editors and contributors included several literary and political New Englanders as John Adams, George Bancroft, Nathaniel Bowditch, William Cullen Bryant, Lewis Cass, Edward T. Channing, Caleb Cushing, Richard Henry Dana Sr., Alexander Hill Everett, Edward Everett, John Lothrop Motley, Jared Sparks, George Ticknor, Gulian C. Verplanck, and Daniel Webster.

 Between 1862 and 1872, its co-editors were James Russell Lowell and Charles Eliot Norton.
 Henry Adams also later served as an editor.
 Although the Review did not often publish fiction, it serialized The Ambassadors by Henry James.

 In 1876, Allen Thorndike Rice purchased NAR for $3000 and made himself the editor.
 He continued as editor until his unexpected death in 1889; he left the magazine to Lloyd Bryce in his will.
 Bryce was the owner and editor from 1889 to 1896.
-In 1899, George Harvey (former managing editor of the New York World) purchased NAR, made himself editor and kept control until 1926, except for 1921-1924, when he was United States Ambassador to the United Kingdom.
+In 1899, George Harvey (former managing editor of the New York World) purchased NAR, made himself editor and kept control until 1926, except for 1921–1924, when he was United States Ambassador to the United Kingdom.
 In Fall 1926, NAR was sold to Walter Butler Mahony.
 Joseph Hilton Smyth purchased NAR from Mahony in September 1938, but publication was suspended in 1940, when Smyth was found to be a Japanese spy, pleading guilty in 1942 to receiving $125,000 from 1938 to 1941 to establish or buy publications for the purpose of spreading Japanese propaganda.